Efficient NLP Model Finetuning via Multistage Data Filtering: Introduction

+To this end, we propose an algorithm that learns to predict data filtering decisions in tandem with training.
+Given a model and training data, the algorithm automatically derives a proper loss threshold $L_{low}$ and further skips forward and/or backward passes on training data, whenever appropriate.

+The algorithm runs training as a multistage process: each stage receives supervision from earlier stages but is more efficient than the former.
+After training starts: \begin{myitemize} \item The first stage derives $L_{low}$ that adapts to the model and the training data.
+This stage runs both forward and backward passes on training examples.

+\item The second stage uses the derived $L_{low}$ to filter backward passes.
+With the filtering decisions, it trains a meta predictor based on simple linguistic features of input texts.
+This meta predictor will later decide if the given examples are worth training.

+\item The third stage queries the meta predictor to filter both forward and backward passes. \end{myitemize}

+The first two stages are short (processing average 16.1\% of examples across all benchmarks) while the most efficient third stage processes most examples.
+The algorithm automatically advances across the stages, based on its observation of training losses and the meta predictor's performance.

-\paragraph{Results} On a diverse set of benchmarks, our algorithm reduces the total training time by up to 6.7$\times$ (4.77$\times$ on average).
-The resultant accuracy degradation is minor, no more than 1.44\% (0.74\% on average).
-An ablation study shows efficacy of our designs: (1) the automatic loss threshold skips backward passes for up to 84\% of the training examples; (2) the meta predictor skips forward passes for up to 66.13\% and 81\% training examples when training for 1 and 2 epochs, respectively; (3) as the epoch count grows, our efficiency is increasingly higher, e.g. up to 18.1$\times$ training time reduction with 1.83\% lower accuracy when training for 5 epochs.
+\paragraph{Results} On a diverse set of NLP benchmarks, our algorithm reduces the total training time by up to 6.7$\times$ (5.88$\times$ on average).
+The resultant accuracy degradation is minor, no more than 1.44\% (0.6\% on average).
+An ablation study shows the efficacy of our techniques: (1) the automatic loss threshold skips backward passes for up to 84\% of the training examples; (2) the meta predictor skips forward passes for up to 81\% training examples when trained for 2 epochs; (3) as the number of epochs grows, our efficiency is increasingly higher, e.g. up to 18.1$\times$ training time reduction with 1.83\% lower accuracy when training for 5 epochs on SST2 \cite{wang2019glue}.

-\paragraph{Contributions} \begin{itemize} \item We presented empirical evidence that large datasets are significantly redundant for model finetuning, and many training examples can be filtered by their losses for efficiency. \item We proposed a simple, effective mechanism for filtering training data: using an automatic loss threshold for skipping backward passes and a lightweight predictor for further skipping forward passes. \item We presented a holistic training process that integrates the above techniques and demonstrated its efficacy on diverse NLP tasks. \end{itemize}
+\paragraph{Contributions} \begin{myitemize} \item We presented empirical evidence that large NLP datasets are redundant for model finetuning, and many training examples can be filtered with a low impact on accuracy.

+\item We proposed a simple, automatic mechanism for filtering training data: using an automatic loss threshold for skipping backward passes and a lightweight meta predictor for further skipping forward passes.

+\item We presented a holistic training process that integrates the above techniques and demonstrated its efficacy on diverse NLP text classification tasks.

+\item We proposed a novel, comprehensive evaluation strategy: using a new metric considering both the accuracy and efficiency; estimating the energy consumption to reduce CO$_2$ emission. \end{myitemize}

-\section{Related work}
+\section{Related Work}